An old man tries to settle a score

 Miah pulled a chair to sit across from Twig.
 His eyes adjusted to the light and he looked, with some fear, at Miah's craggy wrinkles guarding his grey glass eye up-close.
 His breathing settled a bit.

 "Why do you think you are here?
 Why do you think you are tied up with a fishing net and rope?" asked Miah.

 "I don' know."

-"You think you can get the Kawasaki motorcycle with that cash?"
+"You think you could get the Kawasaki motorcycle with that cash?"

-"How you know that I want to get that?"
+"How you know I want to have one of those?"